tracits/rodant/docs/deployment.md

 # Deployment
+Become the data-collection-tool user

+    su data-collection-tool

 Clone the repo.

 In the repo, install the node environment

     nodeenv env

 Now follow the readme's instruction on build and deploy, then start the application with pm2

-    pm2 start build/
+    pm2 start node_modules/react-scripts/scripts/start.js --name "data-collection-tool"

+Create systemd config for restarts

+    pm2 startup systemd

+Then run the output as root.

 # Monitoring
 Bonus points on connecting it to pm2.io for monitoring